Course Guide

 AP Environmental Science

 The AP Environmental Science requires that students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
 Environmental Science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.
 There is an emphasis on out-of-the-classroom experiences and hands-on application of knowledge.
-This course prepares students to take the optional AP Environmental Science test in May.
+This course prepares students to take the AP Environmental Science test in May.
 Colleges may award college credit based on a student's test score.

 Biology